- © private

-- 1984–1986 Postgraduate studies (on a DAAD scholarship) in Music Therapy at the Psychologisches Institut, the Mozarteum and the Orff-Institut, Salzburg, Austria; post-graduate certificate in Music Therapy
+- 1984-86: Postgraduate studies (on a DAAD scholarship) in Music Therapy at the Psychologisches Institut, the Mozarteum and the Orff-Institut, Salzburg (Austria)

-- 1993–2000 Study of both Musicology and Art History at the Freie Universität Berlin; certificate in musicology
+- 1993-2000: Studies of Musicology and Art History at the Freie Universität Berlin

-- 2001-present Independent practice as a piano teacher in Berlin
+- since 2012: Private practice for sound therapy and process-focussed body psychotherapy and furthermore independent practice as a piano teacher in Berlin

-For me, free improvisation is a sentient mirror of an individual’s current mood as well as his/her freedom and spiritedness.
-As a creative process, improvising challenges me to take up continually residence at the edge between the known and unknown, the intended and the unintended.
+For me, free improvisation is a sensitive mirror of an individual’s current mood, freedom and vitality.
+As a creative process, improvising challenges me to take up continually residence at the edge between the known and the unknown, the intended and the unintended.